-Instead of mining each new block is verified by stakeholders who vouch with their own stake for the correctness of the information that is verified.
+Instead of mining, each new block is verified by stakeholders who vouch with their own stake for the correctness of the information that is verified.
 The stake is often a certain amount of the cryptocurrency in question.
 There are also different variants of the proof of stake model.
-Among them delegated proof of stake (DPoS) and liquid proof of stake (LPoS).
+Among them are delegated proof of stake (DPoS) and liquid proof of stake (LPoS).

 Proof of stake is especially important when it comes down to use cases outside of payments and cryptocurrencies.
 Depending on the use case it makes absolutely no sense to waste resources on mining and electricity.
 This is especially true for private blockchain.
 They are often part of a company network that is owned by a single entity.